JustSypth/sypth-website-hugo/hugo/content/gallery.md

 ---
 type: empty
-title: Cats
+title: Goobers
-subtitle: They are cool
+subtitle: They are a, silly..
 ---

 {{< image-gallery gallery_dir="/album" >}}